MAAV-Software/ros-tutorial/README.md

     - `docker-compose run --rm ros-demo`
 5. Navigate to the tutorial folder inside your running docker container
     - `cd /tutorial`
+6. Set source
+    - `source /opt/ros/melodic/setup.sh`
+7. Run roscore as a background task so you don't need a new terminal
+    - `roscore &`

 Do all the work inside your **tutorial** folder.
 This is the only folder linked to your host computer.
 Complete the following [ROS tutorials](https://wiki.ros.org/ROS/Tutorials).